Symbolic and Structural Model-Checking: Structural reduction rules

 \end{tabular}

-Then perform a free agglomeration in $p$.\\ \textbf{Correctness:} $\implies:$ If there exists a sequence using one of the $f$ transitions in the original system, it must contain an $h$ that precedes the $f$.
+Then perform an $(H,\Postset{p})$-agglomeration in $p$.\\ \textbf{Correctness:} $\implies:$ If there exists a sequence using one of the $f$ transitions in the original system, it must contain an $h$ that precedes the $f$.
 The trace would also be possible if we delay the $h$ to directly precede the $f$, because $h$ only stores tokens in $p$, it cannot causally serve to mark any other place than $p$, and since $h$ transitions are stuttering it leads to the same observable state in the new system.
 Traces that do not use an $f$ transition are not impacted.
 Sequences that use an $h$ but not an $f$ are no longer feasible, but because $h$ transitions stutter, the same sequence without the $h$ that is still possible in the new system would lead to the same observable states.
-So no observable behavior is lost as sequences and behaviors that are lost were not observable. $\impliedby:$ Any state that is reachable in the new net by firing an agglomerate transition $h.f$ was already reachable by firing the sequence $h$ then $f$ in the original net, so no behavior is added. \\ \textbf{Notes:} Free agglomeration is a new rule, original to this paper that can be understood as relaxing conditions on pre-agglomeration in return for less property preservation.
+So no observable behavior is lost as sequences and behaviors that are lost were not observable. $\impliedby:$ Any state that is reachable in the new net by firing an agglomerate transition $h.f$ was already reachable by firing the sequence $h$ then $f$ in the original net, so no behavior is added. \\ \textbf{Notes:} Free agglomeration is a new rule, original to~\cite{SRRPN20} that can be understood as relaxing conditions on pre-agglomeration in return for less property preservation.
 It is a reduction that may remove deadlocks, as it is no longer possible to fire $h$ without $f$, which forbids having tokens in $p$ that could potentially be stuck because no $f$ can fire.
 After firing $h$ the net is less powerful since we took tokens from it and placed them in $p$, these situations are no longer reachable.
+Due to its limited requirements, \textit{partial} free-agglomeration newly introduced in this paper is possible in many models as long as $p$ is unobserved.